The Product Regulation and Liability Review: Australia

 The ACL regulates the conduct of corporations, including foreign corporations carrying on business in Australia, and individuals.

-The term 'manufacturer' is defined broadly under the ACL to include both the actual manufacturer, as well as certain entities that are 'deemed' manufacturers for the purposes of the ACL.
+The term 'manufacturer' is defined broadly under the ACL to include both the actual manufacturer and certain entities that are 'deemed' manufacturers for the purposes of the ACL.
 For example, where the actual manufacturer does not have a place of business in Australia, the importer is deemed to be a manufacturer of the goods.
 Similarly, if goods are imported into Australia 'on behalf of' a person, that person is taken to have imported the goods into Australia under the ACL.
 Thus, a local importer of overseas manufactured goods may, in some cases, be exposed to liability under the ACL.

 v Expert witnesses